About me

-My name is Josh Overend.
-In 2022, I graduated from the University of Canterbury with a degree in Biology, a field that has long fuelled my passion for the natural world.
-Since then, I have dedicated myself to a career in conservation, where I am able to apply my knowledge and enthusiasm to protecting and preserving the unique biodiversity of our environment.
+I graduated from the University of Canterbury in 2022 with a degree in Biology, a field that has long underpinned my passion for the natural world.
+Since completing my studies, I have pursued a career in conservation, applying both my academic knowledge and personal commitment to the protection and restoration of Aotearoa’s unique biodiversity.

-I am currently employed at the Styx Living Laboratory Trust, where my work focuses on habitat restoration within the Pūharakekenui River catchment.
-This position marks my first professional role in the conservation field, and I am committed to building a long-term career dedicated to protecting and restoring natural ecosystems.
-My passion for wildlife photography complements my conservation work, enabling me to both educate others about Aotearoa’s remarkable biodiversity and contribute to efforts that ensure these species can continue to thrive alongside human development.
+Currently, I am employed by the Styx Living Laboratory Trust, where I work on habitat restoration projects within the Pūharakekenui (Styx) River catchment.
+This role represents the beginning of my professional journey in the conservation field, and I am dedicated to building a long-term career focused on safeguarding natural ecosystems and the species that depend on them.

 Why I do what I do?

 I am driven by a passion to shine a light on our precious taonga, as well as many exotic species that are often overlooked or unknown to the wider public.
 Through publishing my images, I am able to share with the world the vital conservation efforts currently underway to protect our endangered and unique wildlife.
-My work also serves as a platform to advocate for proactive measures—highlighting not only how we can support these species but also why it is crucial to protect wildlife before they reach the brink of endangerment.
+My work also serves as a platform to advocate for proactive measures, highlighting not only how we can support these species, but also why it is crucial to protect wildlife before they reach the brink of extinction.

 How I Started